Battle scene near Passchendaele

 In an article written in 1992, Jock Phillips describes conditions around Passchendaele in October 1917:

-[T]he whole area a natural bogland, reclaimed for farming by a complex system of dykes.
+[T]he whole area was a natural bogland, reclaimed for farming by a complex system of dykes.
 The war had destroyed the dykes.
 This was warfare in a massive, putrid swamp.

 The Germans had decided that in such terrain the best option was to build up rather than dig down.
 Trenches simply became efficient drains, which lowered soldiers' morale and rotted their feet.
 So the Germans built reinforced concrete pillboxes with walls 90cm thick.
 These provided dry, sheltered conditions for the soldiers; they were largely safe from anything but direct artillery fire; and they offered small openings through which machine-guns could ward off possible attacks.
 The British meanwhile continued to dig.